 In January 2017, AeroTurbine completed the sale of its Goodyear operations.
 In February 2017, the AeroTurbine revolving credit facility was fully repaid and terminated.
 In March 2017, AeroTurbine executed an amendment to the existing lease agreement for its facility in Florida.
-Pursuant to the amendment, the square footage of the leased premises was reduced from approximately 264,000 square feet to approximately 64,000 square feet.
-During the six months ended June 30, 2017, we recognized lease termination fees of \$7.6 million.
+Pursuant to the amendment, the square footage of the leased premises was reduced from approximately 264,000 square feet to approximately 64,000 square feet, and as a result, we recognized lease termination fees of \$7.6 million.